British Columbia Electric Railway

-The British Columbia Electric Railway (BCER) was an historic railway which operated in southwestern British Columbia, Canada.
+The British Columbia Electric Railway (BCER) was a historic railway which operated in southwestern British Columbia, Canada.
 Originally the parent company for, and later a division of, BC Electric Company (now BC Hydro), the BCER assumed control of existing streetcar and interurban lines in southwestern British Columbia in 1897, and operated the electric railway systems in the region until the last interurban service was discontinued in 1958.
 During and after the streetcar era, BC Electric also ran bus and trolleybus systems in Greater Vancouver and bus service in Greater Victoria; these systems subsequently became part of BC Transit, and the routes in Greater Vancouver eventually came under the control of TransLink.
 Trolley buses still run in the City of Vancouver with one line extending into Burnaby.